-Whether you are a birder, an adventure seeker or simply want to discover nature in its most splendid setting, there will be a camp to suit your tastes.
+Whether you are a birder, an adventure seeker or simply want to discover nature in its most splendid setting, there will be a Zambia Accommodation to suit your tastes.

-Like its neighbour Malawi, the area enjoys a lower tourism profile and less development.
+Zambia enjoys a lower tourism profile and less development.
 For the traveller searching an older or more real Africa, you have come to the right place for the best in Zambia Lodges.

 Victoria Falls Lodges